 Pour juice, water and sugar into a pot and start boiling.
 Let simmer for a while.
 Still hot pour into glass bottle (make sure to rinse with hot water before), screw tight, turn upside down (to seal the lid with vacuum) and you are done.
 So simple, so yummy, so refreshing on a hot summer day.

 Have you ever made lemonade yourself?
-What’s your secret recipe?0 No time to comment?
+What’s your secret recipe?0 Click and leave a ❤︎ if there is no time to comment.